flojoy-ai/docs/docs/nodes/INSTRUMENTS/KEITHLEY/KEITHLEY2400/examples/EX1/example.md

 image: https://raw.githubusercontent.com/flojoy-ai/docs/main/docs/nodes/INSTRUMENTS/KEITHLEY/KEITHLEY2/examples/EX1/output.jpeg
 ---

 In this example, we demonstrate how to record an I-V curve using Flojoy, a Keithley2400 source meter, and a computer.

-Fist you need to connect the Keithley2400 sourcemeter to the computer with a serial communication cable.
-Then, connect your device (Solar cell in this example) to the sourcemeter.
-After that you can prepare your flojoy app:
+First you need to connect the Keithley2400 source meter to the computer with a serial communication cable.
+Next, connect your device (Solar cell in this example) to the source meter, and then prepare your Flojoy app:

 The [`LINSPACE`](https://github.com/flojoy-io/nodes/blob/main/GENERATORS/SIMULATIONS/LINSPACE/LINSPACE.py) node defines the voltage range sent to the electronic device.
 The user defines the voltage range by setting these parameters with Numeric Input: